AyalaYankelevich/ai-drawing-app/README.md

 AI-powered drawing application where users describe a scene in natural language and receive a generated drawing on a canvas.

+## Project Demonstration
+You can watch a full demo of the application here: View Demo on Google Drive

 ## Tech Stack
 - Frontend: React + TypeScript
 - Backend: ASP.NET Core Web API